7

 Background

-Physical connection SSD disk
+Physical connection of an SSD drive

 Disk cloning

-sudo apt-get install gnome-disk-UTILITY
+sudo apt-get install gnome-disk-utility

-sudo fdisk /dev/SDB
+sudo fdisk /dev/sdb

 g